xregistry/spec/core/spec.md

 - Type: String
 - Description: A human readable name of the entity.
-This is often used as the "display name" for an entity rather than the `id` especially when the `id` might be something like a UUID.
-In cases where `name` is OPTIONAL and absent, the `id` value SHOULD be displayed in its place.
+This is often used as the "display name" for an entity rather than the `SINGULARid` especially when the `SINGULARid` might be something that isn't human friendly, like a UUID.
+In cases where `name` is OPTIONAL and absent, the `SINGULARid` value SHOULD be displayed in its place.

-  Note that implementations MAY choose to enforce constraints on this value.
+  This specification places no uniqueness constraints on this attribute.
-  For example, they could mandate that `id` and `name` be the same value.
+  This means that two sibling entities MAY have the same value.
+Therefore, this value SHOULD NOT be used for unique identification purposes, the `SINGULARid` SHOULD be used instead.

+  Note that implementations MAY choose to enforce additional constraints on this value.
+For example, they could mandate that `SINGULARid` and `name` be the same value.
+Or, it could mandate that `name` be unique within the scope of a parent entity.
 How any such requirement is shared with all parties is out of scope of this specification.
 - Constraints:
   - If present, MUST be non-empty.
 - Examples: